Cyberattack forces Iran steel company to halt production | Headlines

 - United Arab Emirates

-One of Iran's biggest steel companies said on Monday it was forced to halt production after being hit by a cyberattack, apparently marking one of the biggest such assaults on the country's strategic industrial sector in recent memory.
+One of Iran's major steel companies said Monday it was forced to halt production after being hit by a cyberattack, apparently marking one of the biggest such assaults on the country's strategic industrial sector in recent memory.

-The state-owned Khuzestan Steel Company said in a statement that experts had determined the firm was unable to continue operations "due to technical problems and will be closed until further notice" following "cyberattacks."
-The company's website appeared to be out of service.
-A local news channel, Jamaran, reported that the attack failed to cause any structural damage to the steel mill since the factory happened to be non-operational at the time due to an electricity outage.
-The company did not blame any specific group for the assault, which constitutes just the latest example of an attack targeting the country's services in recent weeks.
-Iran has previously accused the United States and Israel for cyberattacks that have targeted and crippled the country's infrastructure.
+The Iranian government did not acknowledge the disruption or blame any specific group for the assault on the state-owned Khuzestan Steel Co., which constitutes just the latest example of an attack crippling the country's services in recent months amid heightened tensions in the region.
+A little-known hacking group claimed responsibility for the attack on social media, saying it targeted Iran's three biggest steel companies because of their links to Iran's paramilitary Revolutionary Guard and volunteer Basij militia.

+The group shared what it claimed to be surveillance footage from the Khuzestan Steel Co. factory floor that showed a massive fire erupt on a steel billet production line after the purported disruption.

+Train stations in Iran have been hit with fake delay messages.
+Surveillance cameras in the country have been hacked.
+State-run websites have been disrupted.
+Footage showing abuse in the country's notorious Evin prison has leaked out.

+Iran has previously accused the United States and Israel for cyberattacks that have impaired the country's infrastructure.

-Khuzestan Steel Company, based in Ahvaz in southwestern Iran, has a monopoly on steel production in Iran along with two other major state-owned firms.
+Iran disconnected much of its government infrastructure from the internet after the Stuxnet computer virus — widely believed to be a joint U.S.-Israeli creation — disrupted thousands of Iranian centrifuges in the country's nuclear sites in the late 2000s.
+Khuzestan Steel Co., based in Ahvaz in the oil-rich southwestern Khuzestan province, has a monopoly on steel production in Iran along with two other major state-owned firms.
 Founded before Iran's 1979 Islamic Revolution, the company for decades afterward had some production lines supplied by German, Italian and Japanese companies.
+Service has been continuous except during the catastrophic Iran-Iraq war of the 1980s, when Iraqi dictator Saddam Hussein sent his army across the border.

+However, crushing sanctions on Iran over its nuclear program has forced the company to reduce its dependence on foreign parts.
+The government considers steel a crucial sector.
+Iran is the leading producer of steel in the Middle East and among the top 10 in the world, according to the World Steel Association.
+Its iron ore mines provide raw materials for domestic production and are exported to dozens of countries, including Italy, China and the United Arab Emirates.

+Iran's crude steel production, however, was only 2.3 million tons last month, the WSA said.
+Its concurrent drop in exports has been largely attributed to sanctions-hit Russia flooding Iran's Chinese buyers with discounted steel after losing access to Western markets amid the war on Ukraine.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)